Financial agreements for de facto couples

 A de facto relationship is a relationship between two people who are not married but live together on a genuine domestic basis.
 In Australia, de facto couples have similar legal rights and obligations to married couples, including the ability to make arrangements about money and property.

-One of the most important tools available to de facto couples is a de facto financial agreement.
-This is a legally binding document that sets out how you and your partner will manage, own, and divide financial assets and liabilities during the relationship and if it ends.
+One of the tools available to de facto couples is a de facto financial agreement.
+This is a legally binding document that sets out how the partners will manage, own, and divide financial assets and liabilities during the relationship and if it ends.

 These agreements exist because the law recognises that couples may want to define their own financial arrangements rather than relying on default legal outcomes.
-When you create a de facto prenup equivalent, you're essentially deciding in advance how property and money will be treated.
+When a de facto prenup equivalent is created, the partners are essentially deciding in advance how property and money will be treated.
 This can provide clarity, reduce potential disputes, and give both parties peace of mind.

 For a de facto financial agreement to be valid and enforceable in Australia, it must meet specific legal requirements.
 Both parties must receive independent legal advice before signing, and the agreement must be in writing and signed by both people.
 The legal reasoning behind these requirements is to ensure both partners understand what they are agreeing to and that neither person has been pressured or misled.